horeah/PyCmd/README.txt

       - customizable
     - configuration file (init.py) for customizing colors, prompt etc.
     - Shift-PgUp/PgDn to scroll the buffer
-    - expand ~ as %HOME% or %USERPROFILE%
+    - expand/abbreviate ~ as %HOME% or %USERPROFILE%
     - Ctrl-D on an empty line closes PyCmd
     - show the current working directory in the window title